No travel experience in Japan is complete without sampling some of Japan’s most popular snacks.

 Best Japanese snack flavor: Matcha Green Tea

-The best green tea in the entire world is not only found in liquid form, but also used to add some flavor for many Japanese foods and snacks, like matcha chocolate, matcha ice cream, matcha milk tea, and matcha cakes among others.
+The best green tea in the entire world is not only found in liquid form, but also used to add some flavor for many Japanese foods and snacks, like matcha chocolate, matcha ice cream, matcha milk tea, and matcha cakes, among others.

-Almost all of the snacks in Japan are available in a matcha flavor variety.
+Almost all of the snacks in Japan are available in a matcha flavor variety!

-Best street food snacks: Japanese Crepes
+Best street food snacks: Japanese crepes

-Despite this, crepes have made their way to Japan and turned out to become of the most popular snacks in the country.
+Most people are familiar with the crepes that originated in France, not Japan.
+Despite this, crepes have made their way to Japan and turned out to become of the most popular snacks in the country!

-Mostly, it comes with a different variety of fillings, but the two most common fillings include sweet and savory.
+A crepe is a form of thin, round pancake rolling, which has filling on the inside.
+Mostly, it comes with a different variety of fillings, but the 2 most common fillings include sweet and savory ingredients.

 Crepes are easy to make.
-First, the batter is spread, on a frying pan, and then the filling is spread out on it, after which the dough is rolled up.
+First, the batter is spread on a frying pan, and then the filling is spread out on it, after which the dough is rolled up.

 What makes Japanese crepes unique is their fillings.

-Some of the common fillings that you will find in sweet crepes include whipped cream, cookies, and multi-flavored ice cream, cheese, and certain fruits like banana, kiwi, or strawberry.
+Some of the common ones that you’ll find in sweet crepes include whipped cream, cookies, and multi-flavored ice cream, cheese, and certain fruits like banana, kiwi, or strawberry.
+Savory crepes, on the other hand, have fillings like mayonnaise, tuna, shrimp, meat, and sausage, among others.

 Here are some recipes for Japanese snacks

-Dorayaki Recipe
+Dorayaki recipe

 Ingredients

-- All-purpose flour – 1 ¼ cup
+- 1 ¼ cup all-purpose flour

-- Baking soda – 1 tsp
+- 1 tsp baking soda

-- Eggs – 2
+- 2 eggs

-- Sugar – ½ cup
+- ½ cup sugar

-- Milk – ¾ cup
+- ¾ cup milk

 - Anko (sweet red bean paste)